 Greek Cucumber Salad

 Who doesn’t love a good cucumber salad?
-It’s fresh, tasty, and does not require a million ingredients.
+It’s fresh, tasty, and does not require a lot of ingredients.
 Not to mention it makes the perfect side to just about any meal.
+We personally love it with orzo chicken soup.

 I personally grew up eating cucumber salad tossed in sour cream and dill.
 My mom would make it every summer with homegrown veggies from our garden.